Gustave Rosenthal: Duel and Exile

 The name of the man whom Rosenthal killed in the duel is unknown.
 However, it is evident that he dueled someone who had insulted the honor of an "elderly uncle."
 The identity of this uncle remains uncertain, but Rosenthal's diary suggests that his aristocratic upbringing significantly influenced his decision to enter the duel and view his "abandonment of his country" as a matter of honor.
 He considers participating in the duel and his exile in the Americas to be actions mandated by his sense of honor.

 Dueling at the czarina's court was illegal and often punishable by death.
 To save his own life, Rosenthal managed to escape to a ship bound for the Americas, although the specific ship he was on is unknown.

 American Revolution

 At the time of his departure from Europe, the American Revolution was under way.
 Arriving in Baltimore in the spring of 1776, Rosenthal adopted the name John Rose.
 Rose soon began taking classes to train as a surgeon under Dr. C.F.
 Wiesenthal, who is mistakenly referred to as 'Dr. Wisendorf' in Rose's journal.
 Wiesenthal was a German physician who operated a surgical school in Baltimore.
 He spoke the same dialect of German as Rose, which likely helped ease Rose's transition into his new identity as a Continental surgeon.

+Wiesenthal was an early advocate for smallpox inoculations and was particularly concerned about the "camp diseases" such as diphtheria and typhus that plagued the Continental Army.

+While stationed at Fort Ticonderoga, sometime between late spring of 1776 and December of 1776, Rose befriended William Irvine who was an officer in the Continental Army.
+While he was still serving as a student of Wiesenthal, he would have been experienced in treatment of smallpox and other camp diseases.

+He was present at the Battle of Trois-Rivières, which occurred on June 8, 1776.
+It is believed that Rose was present during the American invasion of Quebec, likely to perform surgeons' mates' duties due to the especially deadly smallpox outbreak that was plaguing the Continental Army at that time.

 In January 1777, Wiesenthal was appointed Surgeon Major of the First Maryland Battalion while Rose was still his student.
-Wiesenthal was an early advocate for smallpox inoculations and was particularly concerned about the "camp diseases" such as diphtheria and typhus that plagued the Continental Army.